Huntsmanlab/scRNAseq-workflow/README.md

 > This repository contains the code used by the Huntsman Lab at BCCRC for single cell RNA sequencing analysis from 10x experiments.

 **The steps of the pipeline are as follows:**
-1. make_sce: Make a SingleCellExperiment object from filtered counts
-2. do_qc: Perform quality control to further filter cells with low reads and/or high mitochondrial content
+1. process_qc_normalization: Make a SingleCellExperiment object from filtered counts.
+Perform quality control to further filter cells with low reads and/or high mitochondrial content.
+We run this rule to get the normalized sce object.
-3. run_summary_stats: Visualize the results of quality control
+2. run_summary_stats: Visualize the results of raw data and data after quality control.
+We run this rule to generate a rmd report on summary statistics and dimension reduction plots.
-4. process_qc_normalization: a combination of step 1 and 2 with an additional step of normalization.
-We can run this rule directly to get the qc'd and normalized sce object
-6. dimred_cluster: Do dimensionality reduction (PCA, tSNE and UMAP).
+3. dimred_cluster: Do dimensionality reduction (PCA, tSNE and UMAP).
 Perform unsupervised clustering.
+We run this rule to get the sce object with clustering and dimension reduction information.
-7. do_batch_correction: Do batch correction and integration using seurat and scran, if needed
+4. do_batch_correction: Do batch correction and integration using seurat and scran, if needed.
+We run this rule to get scran corrected and seurat corrected sce objects for downstream analysis (i.e., integrated cell assign); and generate a rmd report visualizing dimension reduction and clustering plots before and after batch correction.
-8. DGE_scran, DGE_edgeR_TWO_samples, DGE_edgeR_MULTIPLE_samples: Calculate the differentially expressed genes using scran (two paired samples) or edgeR (multiple samples), visualize the result with volcano plots, and perform enrichment analysis to find upregulated pathways
-9. integrate_cell_assign_results: Annotate cell types using cell assign and visulize cell clustering and cell type with dimension reduction plots
+5. integrate_cell_assign_results: Annotate cell types using cell assign and visulize cell clustering and cell type with dimension reduction plots.
+We run this rule to save a csv file on cell type information; and generate a rmd report.
-10. run_cell_cycle_report: Assign cell cycle phases using cyclone and visualize cell cycle phases with dimension reduction plots and bar plots
+6. run_cell_cycle_report: Assign cell cycle phases using cyclone and visualize cell cycle phases with dimension reduction plots and bar plots.
+We run this rule to save a csv file on cell cycle phase information; and generate a rmd report.
+7. DGE_scran, DGE_edgeR_TWO_samples, DGE_edgeR_MULTIPLE_samples: Calculate the differentially expressed genes using scran (two paired samples) or edgeR (multiple samples), visualize the result with volcano plots, and perform enrichment analysis to find upregulated pathways
-11. seurat_to_loom: convert sce with cell type information to seurat and then to a loom file in preparation for velocity analyses
+8. seurat_to_loom: convert sce with cell type information to seurat and then to a loom file in preparation for velocity analyses

 For workflow management, we use Snakemake.
 For details on how to install and use it, refer <a href="https://snakemake.readthedocs.io/en/stable/" target="_blank">here</a>.
 More detailed instructions on how to run the pipeline through Snakemake are given in the Snakefile, and in the snakefile help document as well.